BACK TO RESOURCES

 5. Disposal or Renewal

-Benefits of Asset Lifecycle Management
+Benefits of a Successful Asset Lifecycle Management

 If we think critically about it, ALM serves as the lifeblood of your business operations – a robust ALM approach means effectively managing your critical assets from the moment they're acquired to when they're retired.